 - a.
 Exclusive location in the National Park Peneda-Gerês. - b.
-Unique architecture: - Village recreation with all the adequate scenario - b.
-Embedded learning with every offer: - MICE speciality (b2b management communication) - Indoor and outdoor activities - "Living history" & mysticism - c.
-The choice of two restaurants: traditional cuisine and wellness. - d.
-Personalized service with personalized packages (for example: the pre matrimonial villa, where couples can experiment living together before their marriage).
+Unique architecture:

-- e.
-The delay of the check out hour. - f.
+- Village recreation with all the adequate scenario - c.
+Embedded learning with every offer: - MICE speciality (b2b management communication) - Indoor and outdoor activities - "Living history" & mysticism - d.
+The choice of two restaurants: traditional cuisine and wellness. - e.
+Personalized service with personalized packages (for example: the pre matrimonial villa, where couples can experiment living together before their marriage). - f.
+The delay of the check out hour. - g.
 Happy co-workers that are proud of working in the Eco Hotel